glowinthedark/acw/docs/acw31.md

 3. A distinguishing factor, attribute, or characteristic.

-4 a.
+4a.
 Excellence or eminence, as of performance, character, or reputation. b.
 A special feature or quality conferring superiority.